 Even if you knew you were picking up or using someone else’s property, if you did not intend to take the property away from its owner, you are not guilty of theft.
 For example, if you believed you had the owner’s permission to use the property, then you were not acting with intent to deprive.
 If you believed the property had been abandoned, this could provide a defense as well.

-If you are facing a theft charge in Sarasota, you don’t need to prove you lacked knowledge or intent.
+If you are facing a theft charge, you don’t need to prove you lacked knowledge or intent.
 Instead, prosecutors must prove that you had both knowledge and intent.
 If prosecutors cannot prove your subjective state of mind, then they cannot meet their burden of proving your guilt beyond a reasonable doubt.

 The fact that the police violated your constitutional rights does not automatically entitle you to walk free.
 However, it may prevent the prosecution from presenting the evidence obtained in violation of your rights.
 If this means the prosecution doesn’t have enough evidence to prove your guilt, then you may be able to avoid a conviction.

 Let’s say you committed a theft.
 If you know you are guilty, is it still worth hiring an attorney for your case?
 Absolutely.

 Here are five ways an attorney may be able to help you even if you committed petit theft, grand theft, or burglary: